tigera/docs/calico-enterprise/network-policy/get-started/about-kubernetes-egress.mdx

 associated with an external resource change, then every policy that referenced those IP addresses needs to be updated with the new IP addresses.
 This limitation can be circumvented using {{site.prodname}} [Use external IPs or networks rules in policy]({{site.baseurl}}/security/external-ips-policy), or [DNS policy]({{site.baseurl}}/security/domain-based-policy) in policy rules.

-In addition to using network policy, service meshes typically allow you to configure which external services each pod can access.
-In the case of Istio, {{site.prodname}} can be integrated to enforce network policy at the service mesh layer, including [L5-7 rules]({{site.baseurl}}/security/http-methods), as another alternative to using IP addresses in rules.
-To learn more about the benefits of this kind of approach, read our [Adopt a zero trust network model for security ]({{site.baseurl}}/security/adopt-zero-trust) guide.

 Note in addition to everything mentioned so far, perimeter firewalls can also be used to restrict outgoing connections, for example to allow connections only to particular external IP address ranges, or external services.
 However, since perimeter firewalls typically cannot distinguish individual pods, the rules apply equally to all pods in the cluster.